litstack/litstack/docs/docs/basics/vue.md

 ## Setup

-To include your own `Vue` components in the Fjord application, the locale npm package `vendor/aw-studio/fjord` must be installed.
-This can be done using the artisan command `fjord:extend`:
+To include your own `Vue` components in the Fjord application, the locale npm package `vendor/aw-studio/fjord` has to be installed.
+This can be done using the following artisan command:

 ```shell
 php artisan fjord:extend
 ```

-At the beginning of your `webpack.mix.js` the import of the fjord mix config was added automatically.
+At the beginning of your `webpack.mix.js` the import of the fjord mix config will be added automatically.
 Two files are compiled:

 -   `fjord/resources/js/app.js` => `public/fjord/js/app.js`
 -   `fjord/resources/sass/app.scss` => `public/fjord/css/app.css`